 Adenosine is the primary drug used in the treatment of stable narrow-complex SVT (supraventricular Tachycardia).
 It can now also be used for regular monomorphic wide-complex tachycardia.

-When given as a rapid IV bolus, adenosine slows cardiac conduction particularly effecting conduction through the AV node.
+When given as a rapid IV bolus, adenosine slows cardiac conduction particularly affecting conduction through the AV node.
 The rapid bolus of adenosine also interrupts reentry (SVT causing) pathways through the AV node and restores sinus rhythm in patients with SVT.

 When injected into the body, adenosine is rapidly absorbed by red blood cells and blood vessel endothelial cells and metabolized for natural uses throughout the body.
 In light of this adenosine should be administered by RAPID intravenous bolus so that a significant bolus of adenosine reaches the heart before it is metabolized.